 Can I Enlist in the Military With a Pennsylvania Drug Conviction?

 There is no such thing as a “sealed record,” or an “expunged record” as far as the military is concerned.
 The recruiting services have access to law enforcement and FBI investigative records, which — quite often will list arrests in these categories.
 Even if an offense is not found during the recruiter criminal background check, it is likely to come up during a possible (probable) security clearance criminal records check.
-If an applicant fails to disclose criminal history and it is later discovered, the individual may be charged under federal law, or the Uniform Code of Military Justice for False Statement, and/or Fraudulent Enlistment.
+If an applicant fails to disclose the criminal history and it is later discovered, the individual may be charged under federal law, or the Uniform Code of Military Justice for False Statement, and/or Fraudulent Enlistment.

 Are Drug Charges Considered Violent Crimes in Pennsylvania?